 Is Clemson planning to sell alcohol at football, basketball games?
 Here’s what we know

-Yes, there are currently signs posted outside Clemson’s Memorial Stadium and Littlejohn Coliseum stating the university has applied for on-site beer, wine and liquor licenses.
+Yes, there are currently signs posted outside Clemson’s Memorial Stadium and Littlejohn Coliseum stating the university has applied for on-site beer, wine and liquor licenses at those locations.

 But no, that doesn’t mean the school is changing its long-standing policy of not selling alcohol to the general public at football games, basketball games and other sporting events, according to Clemson leaders.

-Over the past two weeks, state officials have posted public notices of applications for alcoholic beverage licenses outside Clemson’s two largest and most prominent sporting venues.
+Over the past two weeks, state officials have posted public notices of applications for permanent alcoholic beverage licenses outside Clemson’s two largest and most prominent sporting venues on campus.

 According to those notices, Clemson has applied for a permit for on-premise sale of beer and wine at 219 Perimeter Road (the address for Littlejohn Coliseum) and on-premise sale of beer and wine and liquor by the drink at 1 Avenue of Champions (the address for Memorial Stadium).